huysentruitw/win-beacon/ReadMe.md

 ### Detecting Eddystone

-Currently only the detection of Eddystone UID is supported.
+Currently only the detection of Eddystone UID and URL is supported.

 ```C#
 using (var hub = new Hub(0x050D, 0x065A))